Jo Jorgensen: Healthcare and social security

 Jorgensen supports a free-market healthcare system financed by individual spending accounts that could keep any savings, which she believes would increase healthcare providers' incentive to compete by meeting consumer demand for low-cost services.
 She opposes single-payer healthcare, calling it "disastrous".

 Jorgensen supports replacing Social Security with individual retirement accounts.
 In the final debate of the 2020 primaries, candidate Jacob Hornberger accused Jorgensen of "support[ing] the welfare state through Social Security and Medicare".
 In response, she called Social Security a "Ponzi scheme".
 She then expressed the desire to allow people to opt out of the program on her first day in office, while emphasizing the constitutional inability of a president to unilaterally end the program without Congress's support, as well as the need for the government to fulfill existing Social Security obligations.
 Under Jorgensen's plan, those who opt out would put 6.2% of their payroll taxes in individual retirement accounts and receive prorated Social Security benefits for existing contributions as zero-coupon bonds for retirement.

 Criminal justice and drug policy

 Jorgensen opposes federal civil asset forfeiture and qualified immunity.
 She opposes the war on drugs and supports abolishing drug laws, promising to pardon all nonviolent drug offenders.
 She has urged the demilitarization of police.
+Additionally, Jorgensen supports the Second Amendment.